-However the Urban Taskforce wishes to highlight important differences between our proposal and this option:
+However the Urban Taskforce wishes to highlight important differences between our proposal and the plans the government announced when it was in Opposition:

-ALP Discussion Paper's "Low Income Housing Tax Credits Tax" NSW Urban Taskforce's Proposal The incentive would apply to established homes for below market rent.
-The incentive would only apply to newly constructed rental homes for below market rent.
-This will help make sure that our proposed scheme leads to new supply, rather than diverting supply from the mainstream property market.
-Any significant diversion from the mainstream property market will inflate property values in that market.
-The Government could also allocate the tax credits to a non-profit housing organisation, who in turn would call for tenders to supply affordable housing.
+Labor's Policy Announced in Opposition Urban Taskforce's Proposal There may be some preference for making subsidies available through non-profit housing organisation, who in turn would call for tenders to supply affordable housing.
 It should not be mandatory for an investor to work through a non-profit housing organisation.
 Such organisations are relatively underdeveloped in Australia and lack the entrepreneurial skills to identify and assemble projects on a large scale.
 The Urban Taskforce's proposal makes the tax benefits available to the risk-taker, who in turn may seek out a non-profit organisation to manage tenancies.
 Giving the existing non-profit organisations a monopoly on access to the scheme will stifle innovation and enterprise.
-The Federal Government would allocate a fixed amount in tax credits - for example, \$100 million - to be apportioned in proportion to population across the states and territories, or to areas of high housing need.
+The Federal Government would allocate a fixed amount subsidies (\$603 million) to be apportioned in proportion to population across the states and territories, or to areas of high housing need.
 The Federal Government should be able to make projections about the cost of the scheme, but for the scheme to work on a sufficiently large scale to be meaningful, artificial caps on the size of the scheme should not be imposed.
-Additionally the scheme, as proposed by the NSW Urban Taskforce, will lead to investment in housing in areas with higher, and/or escalating property values, which will be the areas where the affordable housing will be most needed.
+Additionally the scheme, as proposed by the Urban Taskforce, will lead to investment in housing in areas with higher, and/or escalating property values, which will be the areas where the affordable housing will be most needed.
 The market will therefore be a more effective mechanism to determine which parts of Australia receive investment under the scheme.
-It's important to note that the cost of the Urban Taskforce's Scheme will be minimal over the next four years.
+It's important to note that the cost of the Urban Taskforce's scheme will be minimal over the next four years.
 A liability for the capital gains tax that would have otherwise been payable would typically not arise until five to ten years after the initial investment.